 Tessa serves as Managing Director of the firm’s Litigation Technology department.
 In this role, she leads the department’s efforts to establish efficient, defensible standards for the collection, processing, searching and production of electronic data in litigation.
 She assists in the selection of vendors and new technologies for the department.

 Tessa routinely speaks and guest lecturers on developments in eDiscovery and provides training presentations to clients on the latest technologies and methodologies in the field.
-She has spoken at both the National eDiscovery Leadership Institute at UMKC and the Annual ASU-Arkfeld eDiscovery & Digital Evidence Conference in Tempe, Arizona.
-Tessa has also been appointed Adjunct Professor of Law at the University of Missouri-Kansas City School of Law, where she will is teaching the school’s first eDiscovery course.
+She speaks regularly, both locally and nationally, on eDiscovery.
+She has presented at the National eDiscovery Leadership Institute at UMKC, the Annual ASU-Arkfeld eDiscovery & Digital Evidence Conference in Tempe, Arizona, and as part of the Masters Conference.
+Tessa has also been appointed Adjunct Professor of Law at the University of Missouri-Kansas City School of Law, where she teaches an upper-level, semester-long class on eDiscovery.

 Additionally, Tessa serves on the firm’s Diversity Council and its Kansas City Hiring Committee.